 - Python: Generators and iterators (

-keyword) allow lazy evaluation. - Java: Stream API (
+yieldkeyword) allow lazy evaluation. - Java: Stream API (

-) enables lazy computations. - C#: LINQ supports deferred execution (
+Stream<T>) enables lazy computations. - C#: LINQ supports deferred execution (

 6. Pattern Matching